ACCESS-Community-Hub/PyEarthTools/README.md

 **Here is the quickest way to install the complete framework and get started:**

-We strongly recommend using a [virtual environment](https://pyearthtools.readthedocs.io/en/latest/installation.html#virtual-environments), either a Conda or a Python virtual environments.
+We strongly recommend using either a Conda or Python [virtual environment](https://pyearthtools.readthedocs.io/en/latest/installation.html#virtual-environments).

 Run the following commands to install PyEarthTools in a Conda environment:
 ```shell